RetroDECK/RetroDECK/wiki-rtd/docs/wiki_emulator_guides/scummvm-guide.md

 ### Step 1: Add the game

-Move the unzipped directories into the `retrodeck/roms/scummvm/` folder.<br>
+Move the uncompressed game into the `retrodeck/roms/scummvm/` folder.<br>
 The result should be: `retrodeck/roms/scummvm/Beneath a Steel Sky/`

 ### Step 2: Check the ScummVM ID of the game